 Retail is booming, consumption is growing, fashion industry is growing and e-commerce is growing.
 All these are factors but still, we couldn’t instantly join the dots.
-But then we started seeing that women are one way or the other, trying to use social media for business.
 This was new to me and I had not seen because I do not come from a business family.
 I really started seeing that a good number of people do run home based businesses.
 And these people were just trying to leverage their WhatsApp and Facebook circles to get more sales.

 Another thing very unique to women is the manpower support.
 You have the money, you have the time but how do you network with these wholesalers, manufacturers and courier people who are all men, it’s a men’s world.
 So keeping this picture in mind that how do we make all this very smooth for a woman, where she has to do nothing, but only acquire the customer.